 When Jamiroquai strutted its way onto the London acid-jazz scene in the early ’90s it was fashionable for artists to revisit the soul and disco sounds of two decades prior.
-Now, two decades later, ’90s nostalgia is, technically, the order of the day — behold the collection of dusted-off Boy Band Ken Dolls that is NKOTBSB! — but Jamiroquai frontman Jay Kay and his merry band are still mining the Me Decade for R&B gold, as evidenced by their new single, “Smile.”
+Now, two decades later, ’90s nostalgia should technically be the order of the day, but Jamiroquai frontman Jay Kay and his merry band are still mining the Me Decade for R&B gold, as evidenced by their new single, “Smile.”
 You won’t find it on their most recent album, however, and if you live in the United States you won’t find the album, period.

 Earlier this week the group released “Smile,” which is available as a free download on their website, Facebook, and SoundCloud and features cover art created by a fan from Australia.
 (What’s that, li’l Internet single?
 Did you just say, “I should be a bonus track on the U.S. edition of Rock Dust Light Star“?
 Well, aren’t you adorable.
 How could Mercury say no to a request like that?)

-Even more so than 1999’s “Butterfly” or 2005’s “Seven Days in Sunny June,” “Smile” is a deliciously dreamy summer song, one that recalls Little River Band’s “Reminiscing” and vintage Earth, Wind & Fire in spots as it works its quiet-storm magic on listeners.
-Let yourself go and give in to the groove, but don’t get too mellow — a fan protest in front of Mercury’s headquarters might not be effective if the protesters are completely blissed out on Jamiroquai’s superior soul.
+Even more so than Jamiroquai’s 1999 track “Butterfly” or its 2005 single “Seven Days in Sunny June,” “Smile” is a deliciously dreamy summer song, one that recalls Little River Band’s “Reminiscing” and vintage Earth, Wind & Fire as it works its quiet-storm magic on listeners.
+Let yourself go and give in to the groove, but don’t get too mellow — a fan protest in front of Mercury’s U.S. headquarters to demand the release of Rock Dust Light Star might not be effective if fans are completely blissed out on Jamiroquai’s superior soul.

 Incoming search terms:

 - jamiroquai smile